 It is apparent from the outline planning application that the developer has placed significant reliance on existing facilities in Witney.
 However, as far back as 2016, in the Local Plan 2031 [7] WODC were warning that Witney services and facilities were under increasing pressure.
-Since then, Burford Road (260 houses), Downs Road (257 houses), West Witney (1,000 houses) have been or are close to completion with token levels of infrastructure, thus exacerbating the situation.
+Since then, Burford Road (260 houses), Downs Road (257 houses) and West Witney (1,000 houses) have been completed with token levels of infrastructure, thus exacerbating the situation.